Ward Parkway

-Ward Parkway is a boulevard in Kansas City, Missouri, United States, near the Kansas-Missouri state line.
-Ward Parkway begins at Brookside Boulevard on the eastern edge of the Country Club Plaza and continues westward along Brush Creek as U.S. Route 56 until it turns southward across the creek just before the Kansas-Missouri state line.
-It then continues south for four miles, terminating at Wornall Road near West 95th Street.
+Ward Parkway is a boulevard in Kansas City, Missouri, United States.
+Ward Parkway begins at Brookside Boulevard on the eastern edge of the Country Club Plaza and travels west 2.8 miles along Brush Creek as U.S. Route 56 before turning south near Kansas-Missouri state line.
+It continues south for 4 miles, terminating at Wornall Road near Bannister Road.
+A short spur, Brush Creek Parkway, connects Ward Parkway to Shawnee Mission Parkway at State Line Road.

+The street is named after the family of local businessman and real estate tycoon Seth E. Ward (1820–1903), who owned property on both sides of the parkway.
+His family's mansion is located at 1032 West 55th Street along Ward Parkway and remains on the National Register of Historic Places.

 Ward Parkway has a wide, landscaped median, which is decorated with fountains and statuary.
-Many of Kansas City's finest large houses are along Ward Parkway in the Country Club District.
+Many of Kansas City's finest large houses are along Ward Parkway as part of the planned Country Club District.

-The street name derives from the family of pioneer Seth E. Ward who owned property on both sides of the parkway and whose house at 1032 West 55th St. is on the National Register of Historic Places.